 Harold M. Messmer, Jr. serves as the Executive Chairman.
-In 2019, Mr. Messmer retired as the Chief Executive Officer after serving in that role for over 30 years.
-As Chairman, Mr. Messmer brings his deep knowledge of the industry and his understanding of Robert Half's business and culture derived from leading as the Company's Chief Executive Officer for over 30 years.
+In 2019, Mr. Messmer retired as the CEO after serving in that role for over 3 decades.
+As Chairman, Mr. Messmer brings his deep knowledge of the industry and his understanding of Robert Half's business and culture derived from leading as the Company's CEO for over 30 years.
 Mr. Messmer devotes his efforts as Chairman to managing the business of the Board, and providing leadership, direction and strategic vision to management.